Textile manufacture during the British Industrial Revolution: Industry and invention

 Before the 1760s, textile production was a cottage industry using mainly flax and wool.
 A typical weaving family would own one handloom, which would be operated by the man with help of a boy; the wife, girls and other women could make sufficient yarn for that loom.

 The knowledge of textile production had existed for centuries.
 India had a textile industry that used cotton, from which it manufactured cotton textiles.
 When raw cotton was exported to Europe it could be used to make fustian.
 Knitting machines too had long been known.
-The stocking frame was invented in 1589 and spread throughout England during the following two centuries, mechanizing hosiery production.
+The stocking frame was invented in 1589 and spread throughout England during the following two centuries, mechanising hosiery production.
 14,000 were in use by 1750.

 Two systems had developed for spinning: the simple wheel, which used an intermittent process and the more refined, Saxony wheel which drove a differential spindle and flyer with a heck that guided the thread onto the bobbin, as a continuous process.
 This was satisfactory for use on handlooms, but neither of these wheels could produce enough thread for the looms after the invention by John Kay in 1734 of the flying shuttle, which made the loom twice as productive.

 Cloth production moved away from the cottage into manufactories.
 The first moves towards manufactories called mills were made in the spinning sector.
 The move in the weaving sector was later.
 By the 1820s, all cotton, wool, and worsted was spun in mills; but this yarn went to outworking weavers who continued to work in their own homes.
-A mill that specialized in weaving fabric was called a weaving shed.
+A mill that specialised in weaving fabric was called a weaving shed.